akshaySen08/cs-612-assignment-5/README.md

-# Students Api
+# Customers Api

-Some data of students and their respective subjects and marks.
+Some data of customers and their respective orders and marks.

 ---
 ## Requirements